PatchCensor: Patch Robustness Certification for Transformers via Exhaustive Testing

-The conceptual model architecture of \sys is shown in Figure~\ref{fig:approach:arch}.
+The summarized workflow of \sys are shown in Figure~\ref{fig:approach:arch}.
 It can be viewed as a paired function $g = (f,v)$, where $f$ is a pretrained ViT model for prediction, and $v$ is a verification function based on the ViT model.
 Given an input image $x$, \sys produces a pair $(f(x), v(x))$, where $f(x)$ is the predicted class of $x$ and $v(x)$ represents whether the prediction is verified.

-In \sys, the input image is splited into non-overlapping patches as in vanilla ViT models.
+In \sys, the input image is split into non-overlapping patches as in vanilla ViT models.
 Suppose the input patch size is $P \times P$ in pixels, then the input image $x \in \cX \subset \reals^{W \times H \times C}$ is partitioned into a sequence of patches $\cP = \{p_i | i=1, 2, ..., n\}$, where $n = n_w \times n_h = \frac{W}{P} \times \frac{H}{P}$ is the number of patches.
 Each patch $p_i$ is then flattened, passed through a linear projection layer, and added a position embedding to generate a patch embedding $q_i$.
 A learnable \texttt{[class]} embedding $q_0$ is prepended to the sequence of embeddings, which is used to produce the class prediction after passing through later layers.